 Example tests include: Cross-Site Scripting, SQL Injection, OS Commanding, and Server Side Injection.

 A denial of service (DoS) attack is when a bad actor attempts to make a web application (or other important resources) unavailable to legitimate users.
 Traditionally, DoS attacks have been network-based.
 For example, a person with malicious intentions wants to flood a target machine with enough traffic to render it incapable of servicing legitimate users.
 However, there are other types of vulnerabilities present at the application level that can allow a malicious user to make certain functionality unavailable, which can put a significant damper on day-to-day operations or transactions (not to mention frustrate legitimate users or customers).

 Typically, these problems are caused by bugs in the application and are often triggered by malicious or unexpected user input.
 This phase of our testing will put an emphasis on application layer attacks against availability that can be launched by just one malicious user on a single machine.

 We recognize not all of our clients will have an appetite for DoS testing and, if this is the case, it may not be a component of each and every penetration test we perform.
 This is a step we’ll discuss with you to determine if this portion of testing would provide value to you.

 Web / API Services

-Web services have certain elements of exposure just like any other protocol or service.
-What’s different is that they can be used on HTTP, FTP, SMTP or MQ among other transport protocols.
-As a result, vulnerabilities in web services are similar to other vulnerabilities, such as SQL injection, information disclosure, and leakage, but web services also have unique XML/parser related vulnerabilities.
+Web services have certain elements of exposure just like any other type of protocol or service.
+What is different is web services can be used on HTTP, FTP, SMTP, or MQ, among other transport protocols.
+As a result, we’ll look for vulnerabilities in web services are similar to other vulnerabilities, such as SQL injection, information disclosure, and leakage, but web services also have unique XML/parser related vulnerabilities.